Data Minimization and Avoiding the Over-Retention of Personal Information

 Regulatory Restrictions

 The situation is worse than organizations needlessly spending money to retain digital debris.
-Specifically, organizations spend money on securing digital debris because they recognize that this data may be subject to a data breach.
-But the unnecessary retention of personally identifiable information, protected health information, payment card industry data, and a host of other consumer, employee, and business information exposes organizations to criminal, civil, and regulatory penalties.
+The unnecessary retention of personally identifiable information, protected health information, payment card industry data, and a host of other consumer, employee, and business information also exposes organizations to potential criminal, civil, and regulatory penalties.
 Until recently, most legislative and regulatory activity focused on the relatively established requirements of the records that organizations must keep, such as for tax purposes.
-However, regulators now also focus on the quickly evolving requirements of:
+However, regulators now additionally focus on the quickly evolving requirements of:

 - The types of data that organizations may obtain and keep.